SeeSpaceCowboy/VocExt/README.md

-# VocExt
-VocExt - app for improving your vocabulary with Frayer's language cards and researching of your statistics
+ExtVoc - app for improving your vocabulary with Frayer's language cards and researching of your statistics